neuralboot19/mercately-api/README.md

 - In the modal, put this `https://[your ngrok subdomain].ngrok.io/retailers/messenger_callbacks` in the text input `Callback URL` and put this `3388c56076ff02f0463f9b605958fa961e4457148586c791ccc0b04b3920c58e` in the text input `Verify Token` and click `Verify and Save`
 - Copy to your `.env` file this variable: `FACEBOOK_VERIFY_TOKEN=3388c56076ff02f0463f9b605958fa961e4457148586c791ccc0b04b3920c58e`
 - Go back to `Dashboard`, go to the section `Add a Product`, and click `Set Up` on the `Messenger` option.
-- In the view shown after the past step, or clicking in the sidebar `Messenger` -> `Settings`, go down to the section `Access Tokens`, click on `Add or Remove Pages`, this will take you to select the page you want to link with your app (select only one page) and grant all permissions solicited in the view.
+- In the view shown after the past step, or clicking in the sidebar `Messenger` -> `Settings`, scroll down to the section `Access Tokens`, click on `Add or Remove Pages`, this will take you to select the page you want to link with your app (select only one page) and grant all permissions solicited in the view.
-- Go down in the same view to the section `Webhooks`, and click `Add Subscriptions`, in the modal, select the next three options: `messages`, `message_deliveries` and `message_reads` and click `Save`
+- Scroll down in the same view to the section `Webhooks`, and click `Add Subscriptions`, in the modal, select the next three options: `messages`, `message_deliveries` and `message_reads` and click `Save`
 - Log into your Mercately account, go to the sidebar `Integraciones` option, and click `Conectar con Messenger`, this will take you to the facebook views to connect your app with Mercately.
-- You have to grant all permissions solicited in the modal shown, so Mercately could administrate your Facebook App (select only on page in the modals shown in this step).
+- You have to grant all permissions solicited in the modal shown, so your Facebook App could be properly managed (select only one page in the modals shown in this step).
 Your config should look like this:
 ![Your config should look like this](https://i.imgur.com/KPp7Z21.png)

 #### Create ML test users